-The channel emulators shall be configured according to the corresponding channel model defined in annex J. Unless stated otherwise, the MIMO correlation matrices for the gNB are defined in annex G for low correlation.
+The channel emulators shall be configured according to the corresponding channel model defined in annex J. Unless stated otherwise, the MIMO correlation matrices for the gNB are defined in annex J for low correlation.

 7) Adjust the test signal mean power so the calibrated radiated SNR value at the BS receiver is as specified in clause 8.2.4.5 and that the SNR at the BS receiver is not impacted by the noise floor.